learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 ## Summary

 In this cumulative lab, you used various techniques to prepare the Ames Housing data for modeling.
-You filtered down the full dataset to only relevant columns, filled in missing values, converted categorical data into numeric data, added interaction terms, and scaled the data.
+You filtered down the full dataset to only relevant columns, filled in missing values, and converted categorical data into numeric data.
 Each time, you practiced the scikit-learn transformer workflow by instantiating the transformer, fitting on the relevant training data, transforming the training data, and transforming the test data at the end (without re-instantiating or re-fitting the transformer object).